davebraze/david-braze/content/post/randomistas/index.md

 it is considered the gold standard for evidence of how things work in education and many other areas of research.

-The book is written with a popular audience in mind and readers won't need any special background to come away with a new appreciation for randomized trials and the evidence they provide for what is and isn't effective in educational policy and classroom
+The book is written with a general audience in mind and readers won't need any special background to come away with a new appreciation for randomized trials and the evidence they provide for what is and isn't effective in educational policy and classroom